Buda Castle: tickets, tours, opening hours and more

 Tickets in the Buda Castle complex

-- Budapest History Museum: about 6.5 € per person, with 50 € discount for young people and seniors.
+- Budapest History Museum: about 6,5 € per person, with 50 % discount for young people and seniors.
+Free with the Budapest Card

-- Széchenyi National Library: free admission.
+- Széchenyi National Library: free admission

 - Buda Labyrinth: just over €8 for adults.
-Students, teachers and pensioners pay about 6.80 € and children under 12 pay only 1.6 €.
+Students, teachers and senior citizens pay about €6.80 and children under 12 pay only €1.6.
 Budapest Card holders pay about 6,20 € for the entrance fee.

-The best option: a guided tour of the Castle and its neighborhood.
+The best option: a guided tour of the castle and its neighborhood.

-These tours usually go around the entire complex of the Castle, although tickets to museums are usually not included.
+The main advantage of the guided tours is the presence of an expert guide who will be explaining the history that houses the complex, as well as the narrow streets around it.
+These tours usually cover the entire castle complex, although entrance fees to the museums are usually not included.
 They also show the historic houses and churches in this part of the city, as well as the remains of a medieval synagogue.

 When choosing a tour to Buda Castle you should pay attention to one of the main differences between them: the Matias Church.
 While some do not include it, there are others that do.
 My advice is to opt for the latter, as it is a really impressive monument.

-Schedules of the Buda Castle
+Buda Castle Timetable

 To calculate whether you should buy it, you not only have to take into account the price of each museum, but also the price of public transport (included in the card) and a free thermal bath.